-Therefore, using Lemma~\ref{lemma:time_to_reduce_overlap}, it is not possible to output these states with only polynomial queries---polynomial time.
-Thus, there cannot be a polynomial time quantum algorithm to solve this coupled nonlinear differential equation for $R=1$.
-The same arguments straightforwardly apply for $R^* \geq 1$ (and therefore $R \geq 1$) as we can simply scale the initial conditions to give the same analytic solution as Eq.~\eqref{eq:u_evolution_epsilon} irrespective of $R$.
-The new initial conditions are
+Using Lemma~\ref{lemma:time_to_reduce_overlap}, it is not possible to output these states with only polynomial queries---polynomial time.
+There cannot be a polynomial time quantum algorithm to solve this coupled nonlinear differential equation for $R=1$.
+The same arguments apply for $R^* \geq 1$, and therefore $R \geq 1$.
+We can choose new initial conditions such that we have

 and